envi-idl/PlanetCatalog/README.md

 To build an IDL SAVE file for a custom version of ENVI / IDL you need to issue the following commands in IDL:

 1. Press the "Reset" button in the IDL Workbench

+2. Open `planetcatalog.pro` in the IDL workbench and make sure it has keyboard focus in the editor.

-2. Press the "Compile" button in the IDL workbench
+3. Press the "Compile" button in the IDL workbench

-3. Issue the following commands from IDL to save the pre-compiled code to disk:
+4. Issue the following commands from IDL to save the pre-compiled code to disk:

     ```idl
     save, /ROUTINES, FILENAME = 'planetcatalog.sav'